 You will typically need a good credit score to be approved for a personal loan and you don't get the same level of protection as you do with other car finance plans with the loan not secured against the vehicle.
 Read more on your consumer protection here.

 A personal loan is good if:

-A fixed sum loan provides you with a fixed repayment plan and a fixed rate of interest and the car belongs to you from the start of the loan.
-However, unlike a personal loan, you cannot sell or part with possession of the vehicle until the finance is settled.
+A fixed-sum loan provides you with a fixed repayment plan and a fixed rate of interest and the car belongs to you from the start of the loan.
+However, unlike a personal loan, you cannot sell or part with the vehicle until the finance is settled.

 A fixed sum loan is good if:

 With a conditional sale arrangement, you commit to buying the car from the start.
 This means the vehicle is automatically yours once you’ve paid the final instalment of the finance plan.

 Simply choose the car and Zuto will arrange for the payment of the vehicle.
 You’ll then hire the car from the finance company, taking responsibility for it and making monthly payments until you have paid the total amount owed.

 Contact Zuto today for guidance on finding the best car finance options for you.